 Dance Studio B, ages 9-14, $25

 3:45 pm–5:00 pm

 Evening Performance featuring our skilled students alongside professionals including performances by: Monti Ellison, Linda Sohl-Ellison, Jason Samuels Smith, Steve Zee, the Colburn Tap Ensemble, and Colburn Tap Faculty.
 Music Provided by The Jerry Kalaf Trio.

 Location, Parking, and Cafe Information

 Our campus is located one block from the Civic Center station off the Metro Red Line, and is convenient to many bus lines.
-For an interactive map to plan your route by car or public transit, click here.

 The Colburn Cafe will be open all day for this event.
 Grab-and-go salads, sandwiches, and beverages as well as a full grill menu will be offered.